 PLEASE NOTE: This is Peter Kamminga’s academic site.
 For his mediator bio and experience see kammingamediation.com

-Peter Kamminga, Ph.D., LL.M. is an Associate Professor of Law and a mediator.
+Peter Kamminga, Ph.D., LL.M. is an Associate Professor of Law, Fellow, and a mediator.
 He consults as an expert in contract law, contract design, insurance matters mediation and negotiation, and mediates complex civil matters.
 He has written dozens of articles and a number of books.
-Dr. Kamminga closely collaborates with one of the US preeminent (JAMS) mediators, Judge Weinstein (Ret.) and the Weinstein Team.
-The past decade he has successfully (co)mediated over hundreds of complex, multi-party civil disputes ranging from financial disputes, to insurance coverage cases and contractual matters related to construction, large development, and oil & gas projects, each with aggregate values of millions and sometimes billions of dollars or euro’s (visit kammingamediation.com for more information).
+The past decade Dr. Kamminga has successfully (co)mediated over hundreds of complex, multi-party civil disputes ranging from financial disputes, (cross-border) bankruptcies, to insurance coverage cases, and contractual matters related to construction, large development, and oil & gas projects, each with aggregate values of millions and sometimes billions of dollars or euro’s (visit kammingamediation.com for more information).
+Dr. Kamminga oftentimes collaborates with one of the US preeminent (JAMS) mediators, Judge Weinstein (Ret.)

 He is an Associate Professor at VU Amsterdam University where he researches and teaches in the areas of contracts, mediation and negotiation, and was a post-doc at Harvard Law School Program on Negotiation. where he has an affiliation for many years now.